isomerpages/isomerpages-govtech/media/media-releases/_posts/2020-09-29-new-board-members.md

 ### **New board members appointed to the Government Technology Agency**

 Singapore, 29 September 2020 – The Smart Nation and Digital Government Group (SNDGG) announced today changes to the Board of the Government Technology Agency (GovTech).
-These changes will come into, effect from 1 October 2020.
+These changes will come into effect from 1 October 2020.

 The board changes are as follows.